 The Rusty Nail Winery is a boutique winery owned and operated by a mother-daughter team in downtown Sulphur.
-It features a gift shop, tasting room, and bistro, and all their wines are mixed, vetted, and bottled at the winery.
+It features a gift shop, tasting room, and bistro, and all its wines are mixed, vetted, and bottled at the winery.

 If you like sweet wines, a must-try is the peach chardonnay called Peep Toe.
 On specific nights they offer a canvas & cork workshop where you can paint and sip.
 We would have loved to do that, but our visit was during the day.
 We did a little antique shopping downtown as well.
-Then had dinner at Flower Bluff Manor just down the street (walking distance).
+Then had dinner at Flower Bluff Manor just down the street (within walking distance).
 That piece of steak was so good, but what was better was the chef’s homemade carrots and mashed potatoes!

 Waddell Vineyards, Ada